Mortgage broker Dubai 2026: how a broker saves you money and stress

 2. Placing you at the right bank first time

+Going direct, a typical expat applies at 2 or 3 banks to compare.
+Each application is a hard inquiry on your AECB report.
+Each one takes documents, time and follow-up.
 A broker who knows which bank's underwriting team is currently approving your profile category at the best margin places you at one bank, first time, with one application.
 Faster, cleaner, and the AECB inquiries you don't generate help your score for the next 12 months.

 3. Avoiding decline-and-redo

-Bank declines are expensive.
 A decline at one bank often signals to other banks (via AECB) that something flagged in underwriting, making the next application harder.
 A broker pre-screens you against each bank's known appetite and only submits where approval is genuinely likely.
 For self-employed applicants, expats with complex employment, and non-residents, this filtering is the largest single value the broker provides.

 How brokers get paid (and what to watch for)

 - Bank commission: 0.5% to 1.0% of the loan amount, paid by the bank to the broker on completion.
 This comes from the bank's margin, not from your rate.
-The bank charges the same rate to a direct walk-in customer (often a worse one, because direct customers don't have a broker negotiating on their behalf).

 - Client fee (sometimes): AED 2,500 to AED 5,000 flat fee for complex applications (self-employed, non-resident, high-LTV, distressed credit).
 Should always be disclosed upfront in writing.